 Happily, a number of local colleges and universities offer good graduate management programs.
 One of those might be a better choice for you.

 Should I Go to B-School Full Time or Part Time?

 The answer to that question hinges on your job situation and your reasons for wanting to get an MBA.

 If you’re happy with your present employer and want to get an MBA to move up in the same company, you might be well served by enrolling in a good-quality part time program.
-You can get your degree while you continue working and apply the concepts you learn to your job as you go along.
+You can get your degree while you continue working.
+Also, you can apply the concepts you learn to your job as you go along.
 Your employer may be willing to pay for part or all or your tuition.

 Going to b-school part-time doesn’t have to mean compromising on school choice.
 Stern, Haas, Chicago, and Kellogg are among the top-notch business schools that offer part-time study.

 But if you want to get an MBA as part of a job or career change, you should enroll in a full-time program.
-You need to be a full-time student to participate in internships, and internships are a key factor in landing post-MBA employment – especially if you’re trying to change fields.
-You’ll benefit from the connections you make through your school’s alumni network, too.
+You need to be a full-time student to participate in internships, and internships are a key factor in landing post-MBA employment.
+This is especially true if you’re trying to change fields.
+Additionally, you’ll benefit from the connections you make through your school’s alumni network, too.

 The drawbacks to part time MBA programs are: